NCCE/teachcomputing.org/README.md

 Optionally set a password for postgres by updating the value for `DEV_PASS` in your `.env` file.

+### Dynamics (referred to in the codebase as Achiever for historic reasons)

-In order to load achiever resources (i.e. courses), you'll need to add staging credentials to `.env` (find in lastpass: TC Achiever creds):
+By default the development environment expects to be able to communicate with Stem's staging Dynamics API which is used to populate the course list, and user enrolments etc. You'll need to add staging credentials to `.env` (find in lastpass: TC Achiever creds):

 ```
 # STAGING
 ACHIEVER_V2_PASSWORD=...